tomkealey/little-talk/README.md

 ## Motivation

 If, like me, you sometimes struggle to pick a category then this little random category generator build in React has got you covered.
 It’s super simple.
 Hit up the site, Press the spacebar and lean in.

-Check it out [demo](https://pickacard.netlify.app/).
+The app is running [here](https://pickacard.netlify.app/).
+Check it out the for youself.
+Enjoy!

 ![icebreaker-pick-a-card](./assets/images/icebreaker-pick-a-card.gif)